Kyasanur Forest disease: Risk factors and risk groups

+Kyassanur forest disease spreads in places where humans interact with wildlife, especially villages adjoining forest areas and inter-state borders.
+People who frequently visit the forest areas of the Western Ghats and who refuse the KFD vaccination have a high risk of acquiring KFD infection.

 History

-The disease was first reported from Kattinakere village forest which is in the Kyasanur forest range of Karnataka in India in March 1957.
-When the officials visited the Kattinakere forest and discovered the diseases they noticed a sign board informing that this was the Kyasanur forest range.
+The disease was first reported from Kattinakere village forest, which is in the Kyasanur forest range of Karnataka in India in March 1957.
+When the officials visited the Kattinakere forest and discovered the diseases, they noticed a signboard informing them that this was the Kyasanur forest range.
 Hence the name.
 The disease first manifested as an epizootic outbreak among monkeys, killing several of them in the year 1957.
-Hence the disease is also locally known as "monkey disease" or "monkey fever".
-The similarity with Russian spring-summer encephalitis was noted and the possibility of migratory birds carrying the disease was raised.
+Hence, the disease is also locally known as "monkey disease" or "monkey fever".
+The similarity with Russian spring-summer encephalitis was noted by the British neurovirologist Hubert Webb, and the possibility of migratory birds carrying the disease was raised.
 Studies began to look for the possible species that acted as reservoirs for the virus and the agents responsible for transmission.
 Subsequent studies failed to find any involvement of migratory birds, although the possibility of their role in initial establishment was not ruled out.
 The virus was found to be quite distinctive and not closely related to the Russian virus strains.
-Antigenic relatedness is, however, close to many other strains including the Omsk hemorrhagic fever (OHF) and birds from Siberia have been found to show an antigenic response to KFD virus.
+Antigenic relatedness is, however, close to many other strains, including the Omsk hemorrhagic fever (OHF), and birds from Siberia have been found to show an antigenic response to KFD virus.
 Sequence based studies note the distinctiveness of OHF.
 Early studies in India were conducted in collaboration with the US Army Medical Research Unit and this led to controversy and conspiracy theories.